Back to blog

 • Exemption method: Your home country simply exempts the foreign income from tax (sometimes with a "progression" clause that affects the rate on your remaining income).
 Common in continental European treaties — Germany, Netherlands, Belgium.

-Real example: You're a German tax resident earning consulting income in Singapore (taxed at ~17%).
-Germany uses the exemption method for active business income under most treaties.
-Your Singapore income is exempt from German tax.
-You effectively pay only Singapore's 17% instead of Germany's marginal rate of up to 45%.
+Worked example: A German tax resident earns consulting income in Singapore (taxed at ~17%).
+Germany uses the exemption method for active business income under most treaties; the Singapore income is exempt from German tax, producing an effective 17% rate rather than the German marginal rate of up to 45%.

-If Germany used the credit method instead, you'd owe German tax on that income minus a credit for the Singapore tax paid — resulting in a top-up to the German rate.
+Under the credit method, German tax would apply with credit for the Singapore tax paid, producing a top-up to the German rate.

 Countries with the Strongest Treaty Networks